ZAELROOT/blockChainTypeScript/README.md

 # blockChainTypeScript
-Practice about create blockChain with Typescript
+This repo is Practicing about create blockChain with Typescript